ElodineOfficial/AuriBot/README.md

 - Respect the project structure and coding conventions.

 ### Feedback and Contact
-`For all feedback, suggestions, any guidance on changes that can be implemented, we encourage you to contact Elodine, or ping someone in the Gray Matter Discord!
+`For all feedback, suggestions, any guidance on changes that can be implemented, we encourage you to contact Elodine over discord for a quick address/resolution, or ping someone in the Gray Matter Discord!
 My DM's are always open.

 ### Have fun!
 Your contributions are vital to the success of this project.
 Let's work together to create an engaging and fun TCG bot.
 Happy coding!